tbenbrahim/dns-tunneling-poc/README.md

 ## Introduction

 This is a proof of concept for a DNS tunnelling client and server, for security education.
 The DNS server implemented here is woefully incomplete, as the point is not to resolve names, but to participate in file transfers.
-The server only handles A and AAAA queries with a single name, and responds to A queries with the same IP address (16.32.64.128), and to AAAA queries with a repsonse indicating an IPv6 address is not available, as per [RFC 4074 section 3](https://datatracker.ietf.org/doc/html/rfc4074#section-3).
+The server only handles A and AAAA queries with a single name, and responds to A queries with the same IP address (16.32.64.128), and to AAAA queries with a response indicating that an IPv6 address is not available, as per [RFC 4074 section 3](https://datatracker.ietf.org/doc/html/rfc4074#section-3).

 ## Theory of operation

 The `dns_send` client can send a file or standard input to a remote name server controlled by an attacker.
 Each file transfer is identified by a uuid.
-Each payload  of the data transfer  consists of the uuid, a packaet seqence number and 120 bytes of data.
+Each payload  of the data transfer  consists of the uuid, a packet sequence number and 120 bytes of data.
 The payload is encoded in base 32, then included in a domain name.
 This is an example of such a name, which encodes a UUID, a sequence number and 120 bytes of data, and which obeys all of the rules for an Internet domain name:

 ```text
 QLFGR3VWU5D37KJMLXJOKUKDJERQAAAANNXHIZRIEJLXE33UMUQCKZBAMJ4X.IZLTEB2G6IBFOMQGC5BAN5TGM43FOQQCKZC4NYRCYIDQMF4WY33BMQWT43DF.NZTXI2BMEBTGS3DFNZQW2ZJMBIQCAIBAEAQCAIBAOBQXS3DPMFSC2PTTMVYX.KZLOMNSSAKRAGEZDAKJ3BJ6QU.badguy.io